Files

 Introduction

 Writing data into a new table in a database is not much more complex than writing out to a new file.
-There are a number of Feature Type writer parameters that allow users to control database writing.
+There are several Feature Type writer parameters that enable users to control database writing.

 Feature Type Parameters